-Think “Lean Methodology” – Build, Measure and Learn.
+Think “Lean Methodology” – Build, Measure, and Learn.
 I think that’s how we should build Smart Cities.
 We can no longer take the risks of building projects fast and become “white elephants” which Wikipedia defined as:

 A white elephant is a possession which its owner cannot dispose of and whose cost, particularly that of maintenance, is out of proportion to its usefulness.

-Most of the times, Smart Cities deployment failed even though we planned well but failed in execution.
+Most of the time, Smart Cities deployment failed even though we planned well but failed in execution.
 Failed in getting the citizens to use the facilities.
 Failed in maintaining and sustaining the business model.

 The maturity of acceptance of city dwellers is also an essential element.
-I don’t think we can just replicate the success of one Smart City in one country to another country without proper understanding the priorities of the citizens due to the ethnicity and maturity of the city inhabitants.
+I don’t think we can just replicate the success of one Smart City in one country to another country without proper understanding of the priorities of the citizens due to the ethnicity and maturity of the city inhabitants.

 To avoid such issues, let’s use the “lean methodology” in developing Smart Cities.
 The key element is the MVP (Minimum Viable Product), or in this case, we might call it “Minimum Viable City.”
 Here’re the steps:

-- Develop a hypothesis by getting citizens inputs.
+- Develop a hypothesis by getting citizens’ inputs.
 Provide the citizen with tools that allow them to engage with the government or city authorities.

 - Collect the data and analyze the citizen’s priorities